tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/architecture/transformations.rst

 .. code-block:: python

         keplerian_state = ...
         eccentric_anomaly = conversion.true_anomaly_to_eccentric_anomaly( keplerian_state( true_anomaly_index ), keplerian_state( eccentricity_index ) )

 Note that this function automatically identifies whether the orbit is elliptical or hyperbolic, and computes the associated eccentric anomaly.
-The function for the inverse operation is ``eccentric_anomaly_to_true_anomaly``.
 Similarly, Tudat contains functions to convert from eccentric to mean anomaly (automatically checking whether the orbit is elliptical or hyperbolic):

 .. code-block:: python